DanielFiller30/ScriptManager/README.md

 - Full customizable settings to use your personal configurations
 - Error-logging with custom directory
 - Local notifications when script finished
+- Global shortcuts for faster execution of scripts
 - ...

+### New features added in version 4.0 (v1.0.3)
+- New animations and brand new design
+- Highlighted text editor for easier creation of scripts
+- Now possible to interrupt running scripts
+- More possibilities with new input function for scripts
+- Presets for scripts and tags added
+- New searchbar for filtering your saved scripts
+- Better time analysis of your scripts

 ### New features added in version 3.0 (v1.0.2)
 - Fixed dismissing sheet to use ScriptManager with macOS Sonoma